 Most people were told to tilt their side mirrors a little inward so that they see a fraction of their vehicle.
 While this is a bit hard to change—as some might have gotten used to it—a paper published by the SAE states that this is not the best way to have them positioned.

 This adjustment of the side mirror will not give you a good view of the vehicle that is passing halfway beside your vehicle.
-Rather, it results to a blind zone that makes lane-changing extremely dangerous, especially at expressway-speed.
+Rather, it results in a blind zone that makes lane-changing extremely dangerous whether you're just cruising in the city or at expressway-speed.
+It requires the driver’s complete awareness of the cars passing by from the side and the rear in order for them to make the right decision.

 You must understand that these mirrors are designed to let you see approaching cars from your shoulder and rear.
 In fact, they need to work like a widescreen, as the side mirrors should show cars that are leaving the frame of the rearview mirror.
 Having them tilted improperly will give you inaccurate calculations that may lead to an accident.